-Have you seen men sporting a little extra facial hair this month?
-Well maybe it’s because they’re taking up the challenge of No-Shave November.
+Have you seen men sporting a little extra facial hair in the month of November?
+It may be because they’re taking up the challenge of No-Shave November.

 Here are some other ways you can join the American Cancer Society in November in raising awareness of men's health.
 Take action to make a difference in your life or the life of a man you care about: